-The absence of disturbance, or large or repeated stand replacing disturbance may reduce ecosystem resilience by simplifying the landscape.
-Silvicultural management strategies ensure that the forest landscape continues to provide a mosaic of development stages to maintain biological diversity.
-The intensity and size of disturbances and their separation in space and time are important consideration in managing biodiversity at a landscape scale.
+The absence of disturbance, or large or repeated stand replacing disturbances, may reduce ecosystem resilience by reducing the heterogeneity of the landscape.
+Silvicultural management strategies ensure that the forest landscape continues to provide a mosaic of development stages to maintain broad biological diversity.
+The intensity and size of harvesting disturbance and their separation in space and time are important considerations in managing biodiversity at a landscape scale.